cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/data-loss-prevention/_index.md

 ## 3. Test DLP

 You can test your DLP policy on any device connected to your Zero Trust organization.
-To verify basic functionality:
+To perform a basic test:

 1. Go to [dlptest.com](http://dlptest.com/http-post/).
 2. Enter a text message or upload a file containing the sensitive data.
 3. Select **Submit** to send the request.

-If the data matches a detection entry in your DLP Profile, you will see the request in your [DLP logs](#4-view-dlp-logs).
+If the data matches your DLP policy, you will see the request in your [DLP logs](#4-view-dlp-logs).

 Different sites will send requests in different ways.
 For example, some sites will split a file upload into multiple requests.
-Therefore, even if the policy works on `dlptest.com`, it is not guaranteed to work the same way on another site.
+Therefore, even if the policy works on `dlptest.com`, it is not guaranteed to work the same way on another site or application.
 To fine-tune your DLP policy, refer to our [configuration tips](/cloudflare-one/policies/filtering/http-policies/data-loss-prevention/configuration-guides).

 ## 4. View DLP logs